aws-samples/analysis-of-medical-device-data-using-data-lake/README.md

 Copy the location of the job file s3://[YOUR-BUCKET-NAME-HERE]/heart_rate_job.py

-This script does not create the VPC, subnets , route tables etc.

 3. If you want to ensure that all traffic to your AWS resources is within the AWS Network,  use the script "Cloudformation_WithVPC.json".
 It will create VPC Endpoints for SQS, S3, DynamoDB, Glue, Athena, SSM.
 4. If you don't have to ensure all traffic to your AWS resorces is not to be restricted to AWS Network, you can use the script "Cloudformation_WithoutVPC.json".
 It will create same resources as